Known as psychotherapy or counselling, this is one of the best ways of dealing with depression.

 Selecting a therapist to work with is a highly personal matter.
 It may take some time and work, but it’s worth the effort.
-The connection you have with your therapist is essential.
-You need someone who you can trust—someone you feel comfortable talking to about difficult subjects, someone who will be a partner in your recovery.
-Therapy won’t be effective unless you have this bond, so take some time at the beginning to find the right person.
+The connection we have with our therapist is essential.
+We need someone who we can trust—someone we feel comfortable talking to about difficult subjects, someone who will be a partner in our recovery.
+Therapy won’t be effective unless we have this bond, so take some time at the beginning to find the right person.
 It’s okay to shop around and to ask questions when interviewing potential therapists.
 Here are a few things to keep in mind:

-Look for a therapist who has experience in working with the problems that you have on your plate.
+We should look for therapists who have experience in working with the problems that we have on your plate.

-You’ll want to make sure that the therapist you choose has been put through the paces by appropriate training programs – check for credentials and professional registration.
+We want to make sure that the therapist we choose has been put through the paces by appropriate training programs – check for credentials and professional registration.

 If the connection doesn’t feel right, chances are you won’t get the most out of therapy – trust your instincts here.